0

 How to Use the Thermostat Controller for Seedling Heat Mats

 The water is a factor in temperature fluctuations as well.
-As you add water it's going to be a different temperature and conduct heat differently.
-With all of this in mind it really helps regulate the temperature as best you can at the soil where the seed is actually located.
+As you add water, it's going to be a different temperature and conduct heat differently.
+With all of this in mind, it really helps regulate the temperature as best you can at the soil where the seed is actually located.

-Looking at the bottom of the thermostat it has three parts on the bottom; the power supply plug that goes into the wall outlet, the probe wire and an outlet for the heat mat.
-The plug is just going to go into an outlet to get power to the temperature control unit.
-The probe wire has a suction cup on it and whether you're doing soilless media indoors or soil as a growing media inside or outside you can place the sensor directly into that seed bed.
+The probe wire has a suction cup on it, and whether you're doing soilless media indoors or soil as a growing media inside or outside, you can place the sensor directly into that seed bed.
 The little suction cup sticks to the 1020 tray and helps keep the sensor from falling out.
-Remember the probe goes into the soil not into the water or the bottom of the tray.
+Remember, the probe goes into the soil, not the water or the bottom of the tray.

 heat mat